Direct methanol fuel cell: Methanol

 Methanol is a liquid from −97.6 to 64.7 °C at atmospheric pressure.

 The volumetric energy density of methanol is an order of magnitude greater than even highly compressed hydrogen, about two times greater than liquid hydrogen and 2.6 times higher than lithium-ion batteries.
-The energy density per mass is a tenth of than that of hydrogen, but 10 times higher than that of Lithium-ion batteries.
+The energy density per mass is a tenth of that of hydrogen, but 10 times higher than that of lithium-ion batteries.

 Methanol is slightly toxic and highly flammable.
 However, the International Civil Aviation Organization's (ICAO) Dangerous Goods Panel (DGP) voted in November 2005 to allow passengers to carry and use micro fuel cells and methanol fuel cartridges when aboard airplanes to power laptop computers and other consumer electronic devices.

 On September 24, 2007, the US Department of Transportation issued a proposal to allow airline passengers to carry fuel cell cartridges on board.

 The Department of Transportation issued a final ruling on April 30, 2008, permitting passengers and crew to carry an approved fuel cell with an installed methanol cartridge and up to two additional spare cartridges.

 It is worth noting that 200 ml maximum methanol cartridge volume allowed in the final ruling is double the 100 ml limit on liquids allowed by the Transportation Security Administration in carry-on bags.